sveneruso/releasenote/README.md

 Example:

-To have the commits on developemnt but not on master
+To have the commits on development but not on master

 		python3 releaseNote.py master development